laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-Reproducing results and understanding how a dataset or model was created is now more important than ever, but was a struggle even before the age of agents.
+Reproducing and understanding how datasets, models, and workflows were created is crucial to high-quality R&D — especially as agents increasingly contribute to it.
-Training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is now a big learning opportunity, but has historically been impossible.
+At the same time, training models across thousands of datasets — from LIMS and ELNs to orthogonal assays and cross-team silos — is now a major learning opportunity, but requires queryable, validated data at scale.
-While code has git and tables have data warehouses, biological data has lacked a dedicated, API-first management framework to ensure quality and queryability.
+Robustly scaled learning operations require what has lacked in biology: an API-first data management framework comparable to git for code or warehouses for tables.

-LaminDB fills the gap with a lineage-native data lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …) to enable scaled learning operations.
+LaminDB fills the gap with a lineage-native data lakehouse that understands bio-registries and formats (`AnnData`, `.zarr`, …).
 It provides queries across many datasets with enough freedom to maintain high-paced R&D while automating rich context on top of versioning, change management, and other industry standards.

 </details>